hamzaig/languages/README.md

 - **Parameters**:
   - `languageCode` (string): The language code to check.
 - **Returns**: An array of objects that details the support across various translation services such as Google Translate, AWS Translate, Microsoft Translator, and others.

+### `checkTranslationAvailabilityUsingLocale(langLocal)`

+- **Description**: Checks the availability of translation and speech services for a given language By passing language locale.
+- **Parameters**:
+  - `langLocal` (string): The language locale to check.
+- **Returns**: An array of objects that details the support across various translation services such as Google Translate, AWS Translate, Microsoft Translator, and others or null.

 ### `getLanguageWritingStyle(languageCode)`